Education and Prevention Programs

 For Sexual Assault, Dating/Domestic Violence, and Stalking, the College Haven* and Haven for employee’s programs.
 These VAWA topics are also discussed at student orientation.
 The College also offers SafeZone Training, Trans101 Workshop, and Bystander training upon request.

-Awareness events in 2015 included a Clothesline Project, a Luminaria Vigil and a poster campaign as part of our ‘It’s On Us’ initiative.
+Awareness events held previously, such as the Clothesline Project, the Luminaria Vigil and the poster campaign as part of our ‘It’s On Us’ initiative, were not held in 2020 due to COVID-19 restrictions.

 All new employees are required to complete Workplace Harassment Training from United Educators, a comprehensive program designed to identify harassment and provide guidance in situations involving prohibited behavior.